martinovzky/RL-robot-control/README.md

 # RL Robot Arm Control

-A reinforcement learning project to control a simulated robotic arm using **Stable-Baselines3** and a custom **Gymnasium** environment.
+RL project to control a simulated robotic arm using Stable-Baselines3 and a custom Gymnasium environment.

 ## Overview

 This project demonstrates how to train a robotic arm to perform goal-directed tasks in a simulated environment using **Proximal Policy Optimization (PPO)**.
-The robotic arm is simulated using **PyBullet**, and the training process is visualized with **TensorBoard**.
+The robotic arm is simulated using PyBullet

-The custom environment (`envs/robot_arm_env.py`) is built to simulate the UR5 robotic arm, with a focus on learning to move its end effector to a target position.
-The project showcases how reinforcement learning can be applied to robotics in a simulated setting.
+The custom environment (`envs/robot_arm_env.py`) is built to simulate the UR5 robotic arm, that has for goal to leanr how to move its end effector to a target position.
+The goal of this project was learning how to build basic robotics simulation environments, learning how to implement RL pipelines using broadly used RL algorithms and get familiar with the training mechanism of an RL model.

 ## Features